-This question is often addressed by how many credits it takes to graduate from college, and the answer depends on your program:
+The number of credits it takes to graduate from college depends on your program:

 - A bachelor’s degree program typically requires 120 credit hours (or approximately 40 classes).

 - A master’s degree is typically anywhere from 30-40 credits, and sometimes up to 60 credits (from 10-20 classes), depending on the program you choose.
-For example, an MBA – or Master of Business Administration – may take 36 credits to complete while a Master of Fine Arts (MFA) in Creative Writing could take 48 credits.
+For example, an MBA – or Master of Business Administration – may take as few as 30 credits to complete while a Master of Fine Arts (MFA) in Creative Writing could take 48 credits.